 And with COVID-19, it’s also important to get vaccinated against that disease.
 The risk of severe illness from COVID-19 increases with age.
-To stay safe, older adults should get all their recommended vaccine and booster doses to protect their health.
+To stay safe, older adults should make sure to get an updated COVID-19 shot each year to protect their health.

 Influenza symptoms